V-Sekai/manuals/decisions/20240324-v-sekai-as-slc.md

-# Suggestion: Implementing V-Sekai Using the SLC Framework
+# Proposal: V-Sekai Implementation Using SLC Framework

-## Background
+## Context

-The VR gaming landscape necessitates a seamless and inviting experience.
-A VR dating game can leverage this by adhering to principles of simplicity, engagement, and completeness.
+VR gaming requires a seamless, inviting experience.
+A VR dating game can utilize simplicity, engagement, and completeness principles.

-## Issue
+## Problem

-The difficulty lies in crafting a VR dating game that is easy for beginners, engaging enough to retain users, and offers a comprehensive set of features from the get-go without depending on future updates or add-ons.
+The challenge is creating an intuitive, engaging VR dating game with a comprehensive feature set from the start.

-## Plan
+## Proposal

-By employing the SLC framework—Simple, Lovable, Complete—the project should:
+Using the SLC framework—Simple, Lovable, Complete—the project should:

-- **Simple:** Prioritize user-friendly design with straightforward instructions and effortless navigation.
+- **Simple:** Emphasize user-friendly design and easy navigation.

   ```pseudo
   function interact_with_object(object):